General guide to what to pack for any hike toward Machu Picchu

-Every participant without exception (children, students or adults) must have their original passport from the moment of pickup from your hotel, during the hike, entrance to the Inca Trail/Choquequirao/Machu Picchu, and return to the city of Cusco.
+Every participant without exception (children, students or adults) must have their original passport from the moment of pickup from your hotel, during the hike, entrance to the Inca Trail, Choquequirao, and Machu Picchu, and return to the city of Cusco.

-In case the participant in the walk is a student and has reserved as a student, the passenger must have their orginal passport and valid university ID, for the entrance to the Inca Trail/Choquequirao/Machu Picchu.
+In case the participant in the walk is a student and has reserved as a student, the passenger must have their orginal passport and student card (ISIC), for the entrance to the Inca Trail, Choquequirao,and Machu Picchu.

 This is very important.
-Failure to present the original passport (and university ID, if applicable) will result in the participant being denied entry.
+Failure to present the original passport (and student card, if applicable) will result in the participant being denied entry.

 Hiking in the Andes always passes through a varying climate that includes different elevations and micro climates, resulting in some nights along the hike that are cold and others that can be quite warm.